pitts777/CoffeePrices/README.md

 * I have used Matplotlib and seaborn for  visualiztion of my data
 * I have used Markdown to help guide you thought this juypter notebook.
 * I have used Five built in Python functions to do these calculations.
-* I have used Pandas and Numpy to manipulate and clean this data.
+* I have used Pandas to manipulate and clean this data.